-About 10 minutes up the canyon there’s a winter gate they close from November 1 to July 1.
-You can cross-country ski, skate ski, snowshoe, hike or fatbike beyond the gate on the groomed canyon road until you reach Big Water Yurt (4.5 miles each way / 1,240 feet of elevation), or you can take one of the trails that branch off the road above or below the gate.
+About 10 minutes up the canyon, there’s a winter gate that's closed from November 1 to July 1.
+You can cross-country ski, skate ski, snowshoe, hike or fat bike beyond the gate on the groomed canyon road until you reach Big Water Yurt (4.5 miles each way / 1,240 feet of elevation), or you can take one of the trails that branch off the road above or below the gate.
 Dogs welcome!

-Brian Head skiing takes everything you love about the northern resorts and puts it in the middle of southern Utah’s red rocky national parks and monuments.
-Plus you’re close to year round golf weather in Cedar City and St. George.
-See also: Winter 4X4 Jamboree, January 17–19 in St. George.
+Brian Head skiing takes everything you love about the northern resorts and puts it in the middle of southern Utah’s red rock national parks and monuments.
+Plus, you’re close to year-round golf weather in St. George.

-Deer Valley believes there’s nothing wrong with being fancy: fancy curbside service, fancy groomed runs, fancy fireside dining, fancy horse-drawn sleigh rides, fancy et cetera.
-Just remember the little people who helped you get there.
+Deer Valley believes there’s nothing wrong with being fancy: fancy curbside service, fancy groomed runs, fancy fireside dining, fancy horse-drawn sleigh rides, fancy etc. Just remember the little people who helped you get there.

 Soldier Hollow is famous (at least locally) for cross-country skiing and lift-served tubing and sledding.
 And 2002 Winter Olympic biathlon courses.
 And the world’s foremost sheepdog competition.
 And horseback riding.
 And a golf course.
 (And being right next to another golf course.)
 (And Wasatch Mountain State Park.)
 And Swiss culture.

 Bryce Canyon in winter feels like a loophole: You get smaller crowds and off-season rates on lodging, but there’s actually more to do than in the summer.
 Cross-country ski, snowshoe, snowmobile (outside the park proper) or ride horses to snow-capped hoodoos so beautiful they’ll make you feel guilty, like you got an award you didn’t deserve or something.
-Bryce Canyon Winterfest is February 16–18.
+Bryce Canyon Winterfest is held in mid-February.

 Kanab sits on the Arizona border and it’s just about the warmest spot in Utah, so pack a medium jacket and treat winter like an artificial construct you can will out of existence.
-Access Zion, Coral Pink Sand Dunes, Lake Powell, Grand Canyon, Bryce Canyon, the Kanab Balloons & Tunes Festival (February 15–17) and just about anything else that will add to your quality of life.
+Access Zion, Coral Pink Sand Dunes, Lake Powell, Grand Canyon, Bryce Canyon, the Kanab Balloons & Tunes Festival in mid-February and just about anything else that will add to your quality of life.